 It’s a similar story for many across Zimbabwe.

-With the support of Restless Development, a team of 20 young people across Zimbabwe, including Nyasha, have taken it upon themselves to volunteer within their communities to spread awareness to stop the spread of COVID-19.
+With the support of Restless Development, a team of 20 young people across Zimbabwe, including Nyasha, took it upon themselves to volunteer within their communities to spread awareness to stop the spread about COVID-19.
+Nyasha’s passion to see young people address challenges in her community also inspired her to volunteer with the Peak Youth Tackling HIV Program being implemented by Restless Development in Hopely Farm and Ushewekunze (Harare South).

 Nyasha and the other volunteers on this project are all working in their own communities, reaching out to people at their homes and other hotspots such as marketplaces and water points to reach as many people as possible.